-How to Choose the Perfect Background Color for Your Dog’s Studio Portrait
+How to Choose the Perfect Background for Your Dog’s Studio Portrait

 Wallace, a Samoyed, smiles on a teal background during his studio photo shoot with The Dog Photog.

-If you’ve been wondering which color to choose for your dog’s studio portrait background, you’re in the right place.
-This blog will cover the different categories of background colors, which coats look best of which colors, and even share some examples of backgrounds that didn’t do the dog justice.
+If you’ve been wondering which backdrop color to choose for your dog’s studio portrait, you’re in the right place.
+This blog walks through different categories of background colors and how they interact with various coat tones so that your dog looks their best

 Medium to dark coats photograph beautifully on white.